Polar degree and vanishing cycles: Admissible hyperplanes, and vanishing cycles outside the central fibre

 In contrast to the local setting, the tube $P^{-1}(D_{0})$ is not necessarily contractible to its central fibre $V \m H^{\ity}$, and the equality $b_{n-1}(F_0) = b_{n-1}(F_{D_0})$ is also not true in general.
 This can be seen in the simple example $f(x,y) = x+ x^{2}y$.
 Nevertheless the Euler characteristics of the tube $P^{-1}(D_{0})$ and of its central fibre $V \m H^{\ity}$ are the same.
 Indeed we have $\chi(P^{-1}(D_{0})) = \chi (P^{-1}(D_{0}) \m V) + \chi (V \m H^{\ity})$.
 Then $P^{-1}(D_{0}) \m V$ retracts to $P^{-1}(\partial D_{0})$ due to the condition $\cB_{P}\cap D_{0} = \emptyset$, which is the total space of a locally trivial over a circle and hence its Euler characteristic is 0. \end{remark}

-As we have done above at the homology level, by further using the proof of \cite[Bouquet Theorem 3.2.1]{Ti-book} at the homotopy type level, i.e. by applying it to the tube $F_{D_{0}}$ instead of the general fibre $F_{b}$, we also obtain the following result (which will not be used in the next section, but we give it here for the record):
+The above proof may be extended at the homotopy type level.
+We then obtain the following result, which will not be used here but we state it for the record.
+This extends \cite[Theorem 3.2.1]{Ti-book}, and in particular the bouquet theorem of \cite{ST-singinf}: